captbullett65/MSCFT/Markup.md

 Recommended File Placement:
 GitHub Path: /docs/Markup.md

+Contribution Note:
+To contribute to FML or MSCFT documentation, ensure all tag additions or revisions are submitted through pull requests referencing this file.
+Include practical examples and describe how changes impact GPT parsing behavior.
+All contributors should read this cheatsheet before editing any forecast templates.

 Author: Brian Helip
 Maintainer: OpenAI Copilot – MSCFT Project Support
 License: MIT (if repository is public)